TinyTapeout/tinytapeout_www/README.md

 ## Developing the cloudflare functions (dynamic content)

+**You only need this if you are working on dynamic content.
+It's not needed for static content.**

 You'll need a recent version of node.js and npm.
 First, install wrangler:

 ```bash